ukrishnas/LPSharp/CLP/README.md

 A few miscellaneous points on CoinWrap:

-  - CoinWrap was inspired by Google OrTools approach to generating MPSolverInterface wrappers using SWIG.
-We used their CMake code to generate nuget packages.
+  - CoinWrap was inspired by Google OrTools approach to generating MPSolverInterface wrappers using SWIG and dotnet nuget packages using CMake.
   - CoinWrap coding style follows the [Google C++ style guide](https://google.github.io/styleguide/cppguide.html).
   - Build using CMake.
 Do `cmake -S . -B build` to generate the build system, and `cmake --build build --config Release` to build the release target on a Windows platform.
 Build system expects libClp.lib and libCoinUtils.lib in their respective build folders.
+Build them first using `Clp.sln`.
   - CoinWrap generates two nuget packages in the `build/dotnet/packages` folder.
     The native library has Clp interface, libClp, and libCoinUtils.
 The .Net library has the C# code.
 The version number is based on the public release